 Dr. Hoby Wedler

-Dr. Hoby Wedler is a renowned PhD Chemist at UC Davis who does original research into taste perception.
+Dr. Hoby Wedler is a renowned PhD Chemist with a degree from UC Davis, who does original research into taste perception.
 He is blind and his focus has been on full sensory design and the science of human perception through the senses.

 They do a beer tasting in the dark, where they actually blindfold people to taste beer.
 “The blind tastings give us the chance to think differently about beer.”
 When we are not distracted by the vision of beer, we lose the 85 or 90 percent of the perception that we normally get from sight.